-Lecture and associated clinical experiences in selected health care settings that provide students the opportunity to integrate their knowledge and skills into actual patient care.
+This course will include clinical experiences and simulation, providing students the opportunity to integrate their knowledge and skills into actual patient care.
 Emphasis will be placed on the development of clinical decision-making skills.
-This course requires the completion of hours of clinical experience under the supervision of a program approved clinical preceptor.
-The course will also include content related to psychosocial aspects of athletic training.
-Prerequisite: KINE 5221, KINE 5232, KINE 5348.
+This course requires the completion of clinical experience under the supervision of a program approved preceptor.
+Prerequisite: KINE 5121, KINE 5221, KINE 5332.